nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Nevada sex offenders are categorized into three tiers depending on the severity of the offense and potential risk of re-offense.

 Tier I offenders are the least serious class of offenders.
-They pose a minimal risk of re-offense and include sex offenses that are not under tier II and tier III.
-Tier I sex offenders are required to remain registered on the Sex Offender Registry for 15 years and they must physically check in with their local law enforcement once each year.
+They pose a minimal risk of re-offense and include sex offenses that are not under tier II or tier III.
+Tier I sex offenders are required to remain registered on the Sex Offender Registry for 15 years, and they are expected to physically check in with their local law enforcement once each year.
 Nevada sex crimes classified as tier I include:

 • Indecent exposure